 The ultimate cost of Covid-19 Business Interruption (BI) claims remains uncertain for the Company.
-The estimated impact of the UK Supreme Court judgment on 15 January 2021 and subsequent Irish High Court judgments throughout 2021 is included in the Technical provisions.
-These judgments provided some clarity on the treatment of Covid-19 BI claims for selected policy wording.
-The heightened level of uncertainty relative to normal circumstances persists as claims notifications evolve, are assessed and work continues to fully understand the various implications of these rulings.
+Court judgements in 2021 and 2022 have provided some clarity on the treatment of Covid-19 BI claims for selected policy wording.
+However, the heightened level of uncertainty relative to normal circumstances persists as claims notifications evolve, are assessed and work continues to fully understand the various implications of these rulings.
 In addition, in estimating the ultimate cost of Covid-19 BI claims a number of key assumptions have been made in relation to 1) Public behaviour, mobility and interaction prior to lockdowns, 2) Level of evidence required to demonstrate the existence of Covid-19 on or in the vicinity of the insured premises in line with policy terms and conditions, 3) Legal interpretations and regulatory expectations of the criteria for eligible claims.